emilprzygonski/Python-Internship-Tasks/README.md

 ### Folder content
 In task 1 folder you can find:
-- .py file with data preparation
-- .py file with model training
 - .ipynb file that contains both files in one script

 ### Description